realworldocaml/book/en/compiler-backend.md

 ```

 The bytecode above has been simplified from the lambda form into a set of
-simple instructions that are executed in serial by the interpreter.
+simple instructions that are executed serially by the interpreter.

 There are around 140 instructions in total, but most are just minor
 variants of commonly encountered operations (_e.g._ function